Perennials

 Japanese windflower with pale pink, semi-double flowers, where the orange-yellow stamens are still clearly visible. -

-Astrantia major 'Primadonna'
+Astrantia major 'Roma'

-Astrantia major 'Shaggy'
+Astrantia major 'Snow Star'

-White, big flowers, floriferous.
+Delicate white flowers, floriferous.
 Great Masterwort, ideal, summer flowering perennial for the mixed border.
 Nutrient-rich soil. -

 Bletilla striata